pdebelak/peterdebelak.com/_posts/2016-09-28-generating-streams-using-stream-resource-in-elixir.md

 end
 {% endhighlight %}

+This module exposes an `async_map` function that is meant to work like `Enum.map` but to run the function passed to map asynchronously in parallel.
+It then sends each item to the stream as its command finishes so the whole list is processed in the amount of time it takes for the slowest one to finish.
+I use it to make many http requests at once.

+One thing to note is that instead of returning `{[next], acc}` from `next_fun` returning `{:halt, acc}` indicates the end of the stream.

 The basic logic is to use `spawn_link` to start a long running process for each item in the list that will `send` the result back to this process.
-Then, it starts a stream that waits to `receive` a message from those long running processed.
+Then, it starts a stream that waits to `receive` a message from those long running processes.
 Once it has received as many messages as there were items in the list it ends the stream.
 Here the "accumulator" is just a count of the number of messages that have been received so far.